Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Added support for fulltext indexes.
 * Removed `TABLE` identifier strategy and added `ULID` instead.
 * Reduced `slugLength` default and max value from 255 to 190 for better `utf8mb4` compatibility.
+* Removed support for `notify` change tracking policy which is deprecated and will be removed in Doctrine ORM 3.0.

 ### Generator changes